open-component-model/ocm-controller/README.md

 ### What just happened?

-We used `ComponentVersion` to retrieve the `phoban.io/podinfo` component from an remote OCM repository (`ghcr.io/phoban01`).
+We used `ComponentVersion` to retrieve the `ocm.software/podinfo` component from a remote OCM repository (`ghcr.io/open-component-model`).
 We then fetched a resource from this component using the `Resource` CRD.

-The `ocm-controller` fetched this resource and created a `Snapshot` containing the contents of the OCM resource.
-This `Snapshot` is a Flux compatible OCI image which is stored in a registry managed by the `ocm-controller`.
+The `ocm-controller` fetched this resource and created a [Snapshot](#snapshot) containing the contents of the OCM resource.
+This [snapshot](#snapshot) is a Flux compatible OCI image which is stored in a registry managed by `ocm-controller`.

-Because the `Snapshot` is Flux compatible we asked the `ocm-controller` to create a corresponding Flux source for the `Snapshot`.
-This means that we can then use a Flux `Kustomization` resource to apply the `Snapshot` to the cluster.
+Because the [snapshot](#snapshot) is Flux compatible we asked the `ocm-controller` to create a corresponding Flux source for it.
+This means that we can then use a Flux `Kustomization` resource to apply content of it to the cluster.

 The following diagram illustrates the flow: